pratyush295300/DSPToolkit/README.md

 ## 🌟 Overview

-DSPToolkit is a passion project born from my journey as a self-taught programmer and 3rd-year ECE student at ITER, SOA University.
-It provides a secure, efficient, and educational platform for signal processing tasks, combining theoretical concepts with practical implementations.
+DSPToolkit is a passion project born from my journey as a 3rd-year ECE student and self-taught programmer.
+It combines theoretical concepts from my ongoing studies with practical implementations I've learned through self-study, creating a bridge between classroom learning and real-world applications.

 ### Why DSPToolkit?
 - 🎓 Built with students in mind
 - 🔒 Security-first approach
-- 📊 Comprehensive signal analysis tools
+- 📊 Comprehensive signal analysis
 - 🚀 Easy to learn, ready for real projects
 - 💡 Well-documented with examples